Ordisoftware/Hebrew-Calendar/README.md

 - Add option to set number of date bookmarks.
 - Add option to enable/disable usage statistics.
 - Improve usage statistics form.
-- Improve save and copy to use the current view (text report, month image or grid csv).
+- Improve save, copy and print to use the current view (text report, month image or grid csv).
 - Improve UI/UX.

 #### 2020.11.26 - Version 5.9